tldr-pages/tldr/pages/linux/pacman-files.md

 `pacman --files {{filename}}`

-- Find the package that owns a specific file using a regular expression:
+- Find the package that owns a specific file, using a regular expression:

 `pacman --files --regex '{{search_pattern}}'`